- Love and Liberty

 Though some Christians take the stance that the consumption of any alcohol whatsoever is sinful, they are going beyond the Word of God and setting their own rules in place of God’s.
 Any Christian may choose to abstain from even the moderate consumption of wine (or beer), and no one should try to convince him to do otherwise.
 On the other hand, the Christian that chooses to avoid wine is wrong to hold all other Christians to his “personal standard” and to consider them to be sinning when they partake in something that God’s Word does not forbid.

 Clearly, drunkenness is a sin.
 Drunkards will not enter the Kingdom of Heaven.
 Drunkenness is the result of over-drinking and losing self-control.
-However, the repeated warnings against drunkenness, themselves, show that God permits drinking wine, because God does not forbid overdoing something that is a sin to do.
+However, the repeated warnings against drunkenness, themselves, show that God permits the consumption of alcoholic beverages, because God does not forbid overdoing something that is a sin to do.
 Think about that.
-God does not warn us against too much fornication, or too much stealing, or too much bearing false witness against our neighbor.
+As pointed out by Bob Enyart here, God does not warn us against too much fornication, or too much stealing, or too much bearing false witness against our neighbor.
 But he does warn us against being “given to much wine” (Titus 2:3), tarrying “long at the wine” (Proverbs 23:30), being mocked and deceived by wine (Proverbs 20:1), indulging in an “excess of wine” (Ephesians 5:18, 1 Peter 4:3) and causing your weaker brother to stumble by drinking wine in his presence (Romans 14:21).

 While warning against the potential abuses of wine, the Bible makes many positive statements about wine drinking.
 Deuteronomy 14:26 implies that it is a good thing to drink wine and strong drink to the Lord: “And thou shalt bestow that money for whatsoever thy soul lusteth after, for oxen, or for sheep, or for wine, or for strong drink, or for whatsoever thy soul desireth: and thou shalt eat there before the LORD thy God, and thou shalt rejoice, thou, and thine household.”